Ahbryant/RedvsBlue-Project/README.md

 Project Objectives:

 In this project I used knowledge and information pertaining to:
--Penetration testing using a Kali Linux os
+1. Penetration testing using a Kali Linux os
--Log and incident analysis with Kibana
+2. Log and incident analysis with Kibana
--System hardening and configuration
+3. System hardening and configuration
--Reporting, documentation, and communication
+4. Reporting, documentation, and communication

 Lab Environment: